couchbaselabs/ToDoLite-Android/tutorial.md

 ## 30 minutes: Data orchestration with Sync Gateway

 So far, you have learned how to use the Replication and Authenticator classes to authenticate as a user with Sync Gateway.
 The last component we will discuss is the Sync Function.
-It’s part of Sync Gateway’s configuration file and defines the access rules for users.
+This is part of Sync Gateway’s configuration file and defines the access rules for users.

 ## 30 minutes: Hands-on, Data orchestration